ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 -   Administrators – Responsible for configuration, maintenance and support of the PKI services

--   Auditors – Internal and external auditors including UKKPA and MoJ Information Assurance who ensure that the PKI Services are running within specification and comply with legal and regulatory requirements, HMG Policy and MoJ Policy.
+-   Auditors – Internal and external auditors including UKKPA and MoJ Information Assurance who ensure that the PKI Services are running within specification and comply with legal and regulatory requirements, HMG Policy and Policy.

 #### Incident Response